homeday-de/BI-interview/DataEng./Junior_and_WorkingStudent/README.md

 ## EL(T) implementation

 Building data pipelines and designing data models is one of the daily tasks of a data engineer.
 This task requires you to implement a partial transformation of one of Homeday's data ELT pipelines, which interfaces with an external API.

+### Mission Context
+The data is from a partner API for Mortgage team to manage loan applications, the scheduler will request the API every hour to keep it freshness.
-You will find 2 JSON files which were extracted and anonymized from the API. **They need you to make a transformation to be the CSV format.**
+You can find 2 JSON files which are extracted from a single request of the API, they are both anonymized already.
 Each file represents an application for the loan.

-In our scenario, these data will be stored as raw data in the database for its downstream data models.
+The followings are your missions requirement, please read them thoroughly before you start:
+1. Apply "JSON to CSVs" transformation to those files (each JSON is a single record in the resulting CSV table) in a script.
+2. Instead of resulting talbes in CSV format, store them in a database system. **(Optional)**
+3. Wrap the entire pipeline into a docker image. **(Optional)**

-Please approach via Python and save your functions, data models in the Python script (not Jupyter notebook).
-Attach your GitHub repo or gist once you are finished.
+4. Please use Python construct your pipeline, save your functions or other necessary in the Python scripts (not Jupyter notebook).
+5. Attach your GitHub repository or gist once you are finished.
-Enjoy coding!
+6. Enjoy coding!